 - IU Bloomington

-Another dimension of my career is native North American philology, the study of older linguistic records of American Indian languages, and the combination of American Indian language research with the writing and interpretation of history.
+Another dimension of his career is native North American philology, the study of older linguistic records of American Indian languages, and the combination of American Indian language research with the writing and interpretation of history.
 The documentary record on American Indians is replete with native language material that requires identification, translation, and interpretation.
 It is a rich source of information on North American history and prehistory that has only recently come to be appreciated by scholars.
 Applying knowledge of American Indian languages to these documents unlocks their potential for study of the American Indian past.
-Exemplifying this effort is an edition that I recently prepared of the journals of the Saint Louis fur trader, Jean-Baptiste Truteau, who lived among the Arikara in 1795.
+Exemplifying this effort is an edition that Parks prepared of the journals of the Saint Louis fur trader, Jean-Baptiste Truteau, who lived among the Arikara in 1795.
 The editorial work on these manuscripts required a firm grounding in the Arikara language as well as a comparative knowledge of Plains Indian ethnology and history.

 A fundamental part of Parks’ study of endangered languages and North American culture history was the recording, editing, and translating of native language texts, both those recorded from contemporary raconteurs and those in documentary collections of stories compiled in the early twentieth century.
 Oral narratives are important historical and cultural sources as well as literary documents, and they provide an essential native voice in the study of the American Indian.
 Parks’ work in textual translation and redaction resulted in an edition of Arikara narratives that he himself recorded and an edition of narratives recorded at the turn of the century from a Skiri Pawnee religious leader.

 Parks taught courses in general anthropological linguistics, American Indian languages, and, specifically, a two-year Lakota language sequence.

 - A Grammar of Pawnee.
 New York: Garland Publishing, Inc. (1976).